Work better together

 With Kay Xander Mellish

-Bringing a specialist to Denmark from elsewhere in the world is a big step – and an expensive step.
+Bringing an executive or specialist to Denmark from elsewhere in the world is a big step – and an expensive step.
 It’s crucial that both the new arrival and their family feel comfortable in their new home.

 Kay offers a “new in Denmark” presentation that can be delivered virtually – and possibly before your new team member ever leaves home – to explain the basics of day-to-day life in Denmark.

-In this presentation, Kay Xander Mellish – an American who has lived in Denmark for more than a decade – delivers insights and strategies for how teams from the two nationalities can work better together.
+Kay Xander Mellish – an American who has lived in Denmark for more than a decade – delivers insights and strategies for how the two nationalities can work better together.

 Based on her books “Working with Americans: Tips for Danes” and “Working with Danes: Tips for Americans” Kay will help Danish and American teams, colleagues, and customers co-operate more smoothly.

-An eager traveller, Kay has spoken throughout Europe on topics as diverse as Danish work culture for IT specialists (Poland) to Danish companies’ flexibility for parents (Portugal) to Danish design from a corporate perspective (Hong Kong).
-She also travels throughout Denmark to deliver live presentations.
+An eager traveller, Kay has spoken all over Denmark and throughout Europe on topics as diverse as Danish work culture for IT specialists (Poland) to Danish companies’ flexibility for parents (Portugal) to Danish design from a corporate perspective (Hong Kong).

 Looking for a fun event for your company or organization?